andre-santos-pt/javardise/README.md

 In order to plug-in an action (toolbar), we need to write a class that provide the behavior and configure it as a service.

 1. Implement a class that implements *pt.iscte.javardise.editor.Action*
-2. Create a file named **pt.iscte.javardise.editor.Action** in the **services** containing one line with the class name of (1)
+2. Create a file named **pt.iscte.javardise.editor.Action** in the **META-INF** folder, containing one line with the class name of (1)

 When running the editor, this contribution will be detected and a button will appear in the toolbar.
+See subprojects as examples of plugins.

+## Subprojects

+There are currently 3 subprojects that work as plugins to the base editor of Javardise:

+- [Compilation](https://github.com/andre-santos-pt/javardise/tree/master/compilation): support for compiling using the standard Java compiler API
+- [Debugger](https://github.com/andre-santos-pt/javardise/tree/master/debugger): execution and debugging using [Strudel](https://github.com/andre-santos-pt/strudel)
+- [Documentation](https://github.com/andre-santos-pt/javardise/tree/master/documentation): alternative views to edit documentation in isolation